Harold Burfield Taylor: Later life

 Returning to his scientific career upon his return to Australia after the Second World War, Taylor became the government analyst in March 1946.
-He continued to be called upon to advise in criminal cases involving poisons, including those by the mass murderer Caroline Grills.
+He continued to be called upon to advise in criminal cases involving poisons, including those by the multiple murderer Caroline Grills.
 He retired from public service in 1954 although worked as a consultant for several more years.
 At the time of his retirement he was working on setting standards for the amount of fruit in juices and jams.

-Taylor died on 15 March 1966.
+Taylor died while under hospital care at Concord on 15 March 1966.
 He was survived by his wife, Nellie Birkenhead Starling, whom he married in 1940.
 The couple had no children.